karolina-rachuta/karolina-rachuta/README.md

 👋 Hi,

 Frontend React Developer with over 2.5 years of experience building websites and web applications using React, TypeScript, Next.js, Tailwind CSS and SCSS.
-I have experience working for an NGO (https://github.com/FundacjaKompetencjiCyfrowych) and supporting another by developing its website, as well as creating websites as a freelance developer.
+I have experience working for an NGO (https://github.com/FundacjaKompetencjiCyfrowych) and developing websites as a freelance developer.
 My international experience includes working in the UK, USA, Japan, and UAE.
 Currently living in London.
 I am well-organized, detail-oriented, and have a strong eye for precision.
 I'm passionate about continuous learning and development, and I'm eager to contribute to ambitious projects with motivated teams.

 - 🛠️ React, JavaScript, TypeScript, Next js, Node Js, Express js
 - CSS, SCSS, Bootstrap, Tailwind CSS